 More ‘industrial’ toilets here.
 I loved that it was so inclusive with gay/feminist stuff up on the walls.
 We were there too early so it was dead but I bet when it’s busy it’s a rad crowd and cool vibe.
 We had our drink here and decided to get the train back to Kotti (Kotbusser Tor) to head to a rock bar there called Franken that we had read was cool.

-We got beer after beer in here and Papa G was pretty pissed and yammering shite at me by the end of it.
-You know when you’ve been drinking and eating all day and you don’t really get drunk?
-That’s where I was at.
 I didn’t recognise any of the songs but it was all good music, to the heavier end of rock.
-The bar was very busy and there was one woman staffing the bar and collecting glasses and she didn’t bust a sweat.
-She had that shit DOWN.
+The bar was very busy and there was one woman staffing the bar and collecting glasses and she didn’t bust a sweat, legend.

 We jumped on the train back to Wittenberg Platz with ideas to hit up the organic Curry Wurst stall opposite the station (these are everywhere).
 I’m not a fan of curry so I thought I wouldn’t like this.
 I was so wrong.
 We shared an organic curry wurst and chips (and bottle of water) for €8.
 It was sooooo good.
 I can see why it’s a thing.
 We contemplated going back out for more when back at the hotel.
 Another thing I’ll get again if we return to Berlin.

 2 day itinerary Berlin – where to go in Berlin on Sunday

 On Sunday we had to head back to the airport for 10.30am so we didn’t have a lot of time.
 Our hotel was right next to the KaDeWe and Kudamm so we had planned to have a quick look around after breakfast and buy the kids something.